General

 How will Hope Scholarship money be distributed and spent?

-The Treasurer’s Office has contracted with a third party to administer Hope Scholarship accounts electronically through the Education Market Assistant (EMA).
-Each family will have access to an EMA account for each eligible student in their household.
+The Treasurer’s Office has contracted with a third party to administer Hope Scholarship accounts electronically through the Hope Scholarship online portal.
+Each family will have access to an online portal account for each eligible student in their household.
 All purchases will be made via an ACH transaction and will be pre-approved by the Treasurer’s Office.
 The annual Hope Scholarship amount will be split into two distributions, with the first half being placed into the student accounts by August 15 and the second half being placed into the student accounts by January 15.

 What can families spend the money on?

-Families will spend their Hope Scholarship funds directly through the Education Market Assistant (EMA) platform with participating schools, education service providers, and vendors for qualified educational expenses listed below (noncomprehensive list – the full list can be found in the Parent Handbook).
+Families will spend their Hope Scholarship funds directly through the Hope Scholarship online portal with participating schools, education service providers, and vendors for qualifying educational expenses listed below (noncomprehensive list – the full list can be found in the Parent Handbook).
 Hope Scholarship funds are not sent to the parents.
 Reimbursements for payments made out-of-pocket with non-Hope Scholarship funds will only be considered in limited circumstances as defined in the Hope Scholarship Reimbursement Policy.

 • Tuition and fees for private school, non-public online programs, or alternative education programs